2:2 degree minimum in any subject

 Permission to work in the UK

-All candidates require legal permission to work in the UK for the entire duration of the GMTS.
+All candidates must have the right to work in the UK for the entire duration of the Scheme.
 It is your responsibility to ensure you have the right visa.

-The NHS uses public funds for recruitment and assessment of candidates, so we ask you to consider this and the permission to work in the UK requirements before you apply for a place on the Scheme.
-If you do not have your right to work in place, your application/offer will be withdrawn.
+The NHS uses public funds for the recruitment and assessment of candidates, so we ask you to consider this alongside the eligibility requirements to work in the UK before you apply for a place on the Scheme.
+If you do not have the right to work in the UK, your application/offer will be withdrawn.

 Do you have the right to work in the UK for the duration of the Scheme?

-To take up an offer of employment with the NHS Graduate Management Training Scheme (GMTS), you need to show us that you do.
+To take up an offer of employment with the NHS Graduate Management Training Scheme (GMTS), you will need to demonstrate that you have the right to work in the UK for the duration of the Scheme.
 You also need to notify us immediately if there are any changes to your immigration status after you’ve applied.

-We will accept applications from candidates requiring a Skilled Worker Visa who are currently in the UK on a Tier 4 (General) Student Visa (excluding a Tier 4 dependant).
-All applicants requiring a sponsorship must be under the age of 26 on the date of application to GMTS and hold a valid Tier 4 Student Visa.
+We will accept applications from candidates requiring a Skilled Worker visa who are currently in the UK on a Tier 4 (General) Student Visa (excluding a Tier 4 dependant).

-If you are offered a place on the Scheme and pass the pre-employment checks within the required timeline, you will undertake at least two years’ work experience, professional leadership training and academic qualifications.
+If you are offered a place on the Scheme and pass all pre-employment checks within the required timeline, you will undertake at least two years’ work experience, professional leadership training and academic qualifications.